QuarkNerd/blog/ilopatkin/_posts/2014-03-12-native-code-emscripten-webgl-simmer-gently.md

 git clone https://github.com/ilyalopatkin/emscripten_webgl_simmer_gently
 {% endhighlight %}

-There are three files containing native C code, but let's pretend there are hundreds of classes and millions of loc :-) If you don't want to download anything and just skim through, I give here some bits of code and a general picture of what's happenning.
+There are three files containing native C code, but let's pretend there are hundreds of classes and millions of loc :-) If you don't want to download anything and just skim through, I give here some bits of code and a general picture of what's happening.

 The `shaders` couple of files have functions for compiling shaders and linking GL programs: